CreatorsDevs/2DTracer/README.md

 - Move your mouse cursor to control the player's movement.
 - Click the mouse button to dash towards enemies.

-## Dependencies

-Space Walker requires the following dependencies:

-- None

-## Contributing

-Contributions to Space Walker are always welcome.
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.

-## Acknowledgements

-This game was inspired by the mouse control avoidance game genre, where the player character navigates and avoids obstacles by following the mouse cursor.

 ---